Blog: Changes In Dorian’s Track/Speed.

 Locally, today the weather will be fine.
 We’ll be partly cloudy with just a stray shower or two.
 It will be hot and humid.
 Highs will be in the upper 80s to low 90s.
 Tomorrow we’ll be mostly cloudy, but most of the showers won’t arrive until later in the day.
 Highs will be in the low 80s.
 Then the weather will deteriorate Thursday night into Friday based off of the latest track.

 Finally, there are a couple of other systems.
-Tropical storm Fernand is moving onto the east coast of Mexico as a tropical storm.
-Tropical storm Gabrielle is over in the eastern Atlantic.
-Is is moving northwest, and is forecast to stay out to sea.
+Fernand is moving onto the east coast of Mexico as a tropical storm.
+Tropical Storm Gabrielle is over in the eastern Atlantic.
+It is moving northwest, and is forecast to stay out to sea.

 Did I miss anything?
 Whew!